renan-cunha/renancunha/content/about.md

 menu = "main"
 +++

 Hi, I am Renan Cunha, a Computer Scientist from Pará, a state in northern Brazil.
-I made this blog to learn and write more, two things I love to do.
+I made this blog to learn and write more, two things I really enjoy doing.
 Most of the stuff I write here is work-related, but sometimes I can end up on weird and unexpected topics.

 My main interests that intersect with my work (and between themselves) are AI and Data Science.
-My interest in AI started because I became fascinated by the intelligent behavior performed by machines, so I wanted to build software that had this kind of complexity.
+My interest in AI started because I became fascinated by the intelligent behavior that was starting to be performed by machines, and that motivated me to build software that had this kind of complexity.
 My interest in Data Science emerged due to the enormous curiosity I have for the world, seeking to understand it and make justified decisions based on the available evidence.